0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 ### Constants And Immutables

 Another technique for reducing the number of `SLOAD` calls is to store read-only variables as constants or immutables.
-From the [deconstructing SLOAD](#deconstructing-sload) section, we know that an `SLOAD` opcode is executed when you want to access a storage variable.
+From the [SLOAD](#sload) section, we know that an `SLOAD` opcode is executed when you want to access a storage variable.
 This will cost either 100 gas (warm access) or 2,100 gas (cold access).
 However, when a variable is declared as a constant or an immutable, it is stored in a contract's bytecode instead of storage i.e. no `SLOAD` is required to access it.

 ```solidity
 pragma solidity 0.8.22;